top of page

 Are there things you’d like to learn or know more about?
 Do you wish the subject didn’t exist?
 Do you think you already know what there is to know?
 If you do have questions, where do you go for your answers?

-·With sex being in just about all of our lives, in general how have we been going about it?
+With sex being in just about all of our lives, how have we been going about it?

-Second, if we do talk or learn about it—with our friends, parents, in sex-ed, from the media, or online—it’s not always helpful.
-A lot of the time the ways sex is presented are opinionated or misleading.
+second, if we do talk or learn about it—with our friends, parents, in sex-ed, from the media, or online—it’s not always helpful.
+A lot of the time the ways sex is presented are extreme, opinionated, or misleading

 With all this going on, when it comes to sex things are usually pretty murky.
-We’re not talking about it, or if we are we’re not always given clear or helpful ideas about what’s involved, or how it can affect us.
-Conversations can be limited, one-sided, confusing, or make a lot of assumptions.
+We’re not talking about it, or if we are, we’re not always given clear or helpful ideas about what’s involved, or how it can affect us.
+Conversations can be limited, one-sided, confusing, or make lots of assumptions.

 So.
 To answer the question, how have we been going about sex?
 It’s pretty safe to say, not very well.

-While teaching safe sex, consent, and knowing when we’re ready is unquestionably important, most of us don’t know how to incorporate what we’re taught into our actual experiences.
-We don’t know how to put it into practice.
+Teaching safe sex, consent, and the importance of what we want and when we’re ready is, without question, vital.
+However most of us don’t know how to incorporate what we’re taught into our actual experiences.
+We don’t know how to put those things into practice.

 For a minute, let’s take sex out of the picture.

 How much of the time do we change our minds?
 Or not really know what we want?
 Or not know what to say or how to say it, or say what we mean?
-How much of the time are we unclear about how we feel—about ourselves, our friends, our life?
-More often than not, the time we spend confused, changeable, or unsure is significant.
+How much of the time are we influenced by other people and other ideas, and how often are we unclear about how we feel—about ourselves, our friends, our life?
+For almost all of us, the time we spend confused, changeable or unsure is significant.

-When sex is involved lots of us lose track of ourselves, or forget who we are and what we actually want.
-It’s easy to end up in situations we’d rather not be in, or that are risky, or go wrong, or that we brush off as “fine” but deep down we regret.
+When sex is involved, lots of us lose track of ourselves, or forget who we are and what we actually want.
+It’s easy to end up in situations we’d rather not be in, or that are risky, or go wrong, or that we brush off as “fine” but actually we regret.

 For something that should be really fun, intimate, and connecting, and should feel really good—before, during, and after—much of the time sex isn’t fun at all.

-When it comes to sex there’s always more to learn and understand, no matter a person’s age or experience.
+Even if we think we already know what we need to know, when it comes to sex there’s always more to learn and understand, no matter how old we are or how experienced.
 How far we chose to go with it is up to us.

 For now, whether we think we know a little or a lot, we’ll talk about the basics.